 When the landlord accepts your offer, your lettings consultant will put all the details together.
 They will call you to confirm all the arrangements and will draw up your tenancy agreement and other important documentation.

-With your references, paperwork and invoices complete, it’s time to move in!
+With your references, all paperwork complete, it’s time to move in!

 Your keys will be available to collect at your check in appointment from the lettings agent.